LeoGale/tornado/examples/basis/template.md

 #### A pointer to static member function
 * **Conclusion**
-Using the expression **int(CLASS::*)** to present a member pointer(member object pointer or member function pointer), int is non-meaningful, it can be double, long, be any concrete type that the compiler can know.
+Using the expression __int(CLASS: : *)__ to present a member pointer(member object pointer or member function pointer), int is non-meaningful, it can be double, long, be any concrete type that the compiler can know.

-Using **(T CLASS::*)** to declare a member function pointer which return type is T
+Using __(T CLASS: : \*)__ to declare a member function pointer which return type is T

 * **Practice**